ModiaSim/Modia.jl/docs/src/index.md

 ## Release Notes

+### Version 0.8.4

+- Fix issue with DiffEqBase, version 6.91.6 and later.

 ### Version 0.8.3

 - Bug fix: Parameters that are Numbers, but not AbstractFloats, and have no unit defined,